-In some cases, the replica virtual machine may use more virtual disk space than the size of the source volume due to differences in how the virtual disk's block size is formatted and how hard links are handled.
-To avoid this issue, specify the size of your replica to be at least 5 GB larger.
+In some cases, the replica virtual machine may use more virtual disk space than the size of the source volume due to differences in how the virtual disk's block size is formatted.
+To avoid this issue, make sure the replica can accommodate not just the size of all of the files but the size on disk as well.